devolo/cockpit_open_frontend/README.md

 ## Installation
 - Download devolo Cockpit application from https://www.devolo.de/support/downloads/download/devolo-cockpit.
 - Install Flutter SDK by following the instructions on https://flutter.dev/docs/get-started/install.
-- Setup Android Studio, IntelliJ or Visual Studio Code programming IDE with _Flutter_, _Dart_, and _Flutter Intl_ plugins by following the instructions on https://flutter.dev/docs/get-started/editor.
 - Make sure your computer meets the desktop-specific requirements for Flutter development by following the instructions on https://flutter.dev/desktop#requirements.
+- Installing Flutter SDK by following the given instructions would require you to setup Android Studio.
+Although you can use your own code editors, such as Sublime Text and Atom, Flutter recommends using Android Studio, IntelliJ or Visual Studio Code programming IDEs with _Flutter_, _Dart_, and _Flutter Intl_ plugins.
+Please see https://flutter.dev/docs/get-started/editor for detailed instructions.

 ### Tips
 * To ensure Flutter is setup correctly, you can run the `$ flutter doctor` command in Terminal or Command Prompt.